makoto/node-websocket-activity-monitor/README.md

 * [node.js](http://nodejs.org)
 * [ruby](www.ruby-lang.org) - just to server static files.
 Can be anything
-* OS to be able to run "[iostat](http://www.linuxcommand.org/man_pages/iostat1.html)". most linux and osx should be okay. don't know about windows.
+* OS which runs "[iostat](http://www.linuxcommand.org/man_pages/iostat1.html)".
+Most linux and osx should be okay.
+Don't know about windows.
 * A browser which supports HTML5 canvas

 ## How to get this